The Fundementals

 If dN/dh exceeds -157 N units, signals will be refracted by more than the curvature of the Earth and be trapped.
 We call this super-refraction.

-N typically falls by 40 units per km of height which we call the lapse rate of N.
+Why the -157 figure?
+To explain, recall that N typically falls by 40 units per km of height.
+We call this the lapse rate of N.

-The rate of change of angle dθ/dh ~ dn/dh ~ dN/dh x106 which we find from Snell’s law and applying the small angle approximation sin(θ)~tan(θ)~(θ) and
+The rate of change of angle of the ray dθ/dh ~ dn/dh ~ dN/dh x106 which we find from Snell’s law and through applying the small angle approximation sin(θ)~tan(θ)~(θ) and

 The equivalent Earth radius